AllenYoungDev/stockmarket/README.md

 PayPal is used as a payment processor.

-Because the primary purpose of this web app is demonstrating Allen Young's web app development skills and know-how, the same features of this web app are implemented with multiple web-app development libraries, frameworks, and tools, as in the following.
-That is, this web app has multiple implementations using different software frameworks, libraries, and tools for demonstrating Allen Young's web app software development skills and know-how.
+Because the primary purpose of this web app is demonstrating Allen Young's web app development skills and know-how, this web app is implemented in different editions with different web-app development libraries, frameworks, and tools; that is, this web app has multiple implementations using different software frameworks, libraries, and tools for demonstrating Allen Young's web app software development skills and know-how.

+The different editions of this web app are implemented with the following.

 - Database management systems
 	- SQLite3